 Note that Tunnelblick does not protect against WebRTC leaks.
 As such, you’ll need to fix the issue manually (Safari is not affected, anyway).

-Turn on the kill switch
+Turning on kill switch on Mac

 New to the latest beta version of Tunnelblick is a very welcome kill switch feature.
 This ensures that your real Internet Protocol (IP) address is not exposed in the event of a VPN dropout.